wacncontent/CustomizeTool/output/articles/resource-group-lock-resources.md

 time and then turned off.
 In this scenario, you will want to enable the shut down of the VMs but it is imperative that a storage account not be deleted.
 In this scenario, you would use a resource lock with a lock level of **CanNotDelete** on the storage account.

 In another scenario, your business may have periods where you don't want updates going into production.
 The **ReadOnly** lock level stops creation or updates.
-If you’re a retail company, you may not want to allow updates during holiday shopping periods.
-If you’re a financial services company, you may have constraints related to deployments during certain market hours.
+If <!-- deleted by customization youâ€™re --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> a retail company, you may not want to allow updates during holiday shopping periods.
+If <!-- deleted by customization youâ€™re --><!-- keep by customization: begin --> you’re <!-- keep by customization: end --> a financial services company, you may have constraints related to deployments during certain market hours.
 A resource lock can provide a policy to lock the resources as appropriate.
 This could be applied to just certain resources or to the entirety of the resource group.

 ## Who can create or delete locks in your organization